SHI-Labs/Smooth-Diffusion/README.md

 <p align="center">
 <img src="asserts/Picture1.jpg" width="1080px"/>
-<strong>Smooth Diffusion</strong> dramatically aids in: 1) improving the continuity of transitions in image interpolation, 2) reducing approximation errors in image inversion, and 3) better preserving unedited contents in image editing.
+Our method formally introduces latent space smoothness to diffusion models like Stable Diffusion.
+This smoothness dramatically aids in: 1) improving the continuity of transitions in image interpolation, 2) reducing approximation errors in image inversion, and 3) better preserving unedited contents in image editing.
 </p>

 ## News